ds-turner/intervals/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-[`{ints}`](ds-turner.github.io/ints/) helps users tidy up messy intervals.
-It can group and merge overlapping intervals as well as remove parts of one set of intervals, based on another set of intervals.
+[`{ints}`](ds-turner.github.io/ints/) helps to tidy up messy intervals.
-In this context an interval is defined as having a start and a stop.
-It can be numeric or date type.
+It can group and merge overlapping intervals as well as remove parts of intervals, based on other intervals.

 `{ints}` uses [`{data.table}`](https://rdatatable.gitlab.io/data.table/)
 for memory efficiency and speed, it will always return a `data.table`